Building inspection process

 The Inspection Voice Request Brochure User's Guide (PDF*, 43KB) gives detailed instructions.

-Inspection requests received before 3 p.m. on a workday can be scheduled for inspection the following workday.
+Building Inspection requests received before 3 p.m. on a workday can be scheduled for inspection the following workday.
+Request for fire inspections will receive a return call the next business day to schedule a specific date and time for the inspection.

 Approved plans must be on-site.
 It is the responsibility of the applicant and contractor to have the approved plans on the job site and to make inspection requests at the appropriate time and after any required approvals - such as plumbing and electrical inspections - have been completed.
 Failure to provide these documents can result in no inspection and may incur a re-inspection fee.